frabjous/knap/README.md

 ## Setting a Different Root Document

 Sometimes the document that needs to be processed is not actually the one being edited.
 It might be a supplementary file.
 This would happen with included packages, or subdocuments inserted in LaTeX via `\include` or `\input`.
-In such cases, the main document is considered the "root document".
+In such cases, the main document is considered the “root document”.

-You can tell knap to process a document different from the one being edited by inserting a comment including the string "root = " (without the quotes) in the first five lines of the file.
-The rest of the line is considered the root document's name.
+You can tell knap to process a document different from the one being edited by inserting a comment including the string “root = ” (without the quotes) in the first five lines of the file.
+The rest of the line is considered the root document’s name.
 So if editing `chapter1.tex` which is included in `main.tex`, at the top of `chapter1.tex`, you may put:

 `% TeX root = main.tex`

 Then it is `main.tex` that will be compiled when knap is invoked on `chapter1.tex`, not `chapter1.tex` itself.

-(The "TeX" at the beginning is ignored by knap, but is useful for conformity with other editors and plug-ins that use a similar convention.)
+(The “TeX” at the beginning is ignored by knap, but is useful for conformity with other editors and plug-ins that use a similar convention.)

 This might be useful for other sorts of tricks as well.
-For example, you could set a CSS document's "root" to be an HTML document that uses it, and thereby see the results of editing the CSS in an auto-preview; put:
+For example, you could set a CSS document’s “root” to be an HTML document that uses it, and thereby see the results of editing the CSS in an auto-preview; put:

 `/* HTML root = index.html */`

-Note that it is the *root* document's extension that determines the routine used, so for the above CSS example, the routine is simply `htmltohtml`, and no separate `csstohtml` routine is required.
+Note that it is the *root* document’s extension that determines the routine used, so for the above CSS example, the routine is simply `htmltohtml`, and no separate `csstohtml` routine is required.
 The output file is also considered to have the same base name as the root document, not the edited document.

-However, in such a case, it might be better to use "`touch %outputfile%`" for the main processing command rather than simply "none" if the viewer relies on detecting changes to trigger an auto-refresh.
+However, in such a case, it might be better to use “`touch %outputfile%`” for the main processing command rather than simply “none” if the viewer relies on detecting changes to trigger an auto-refresh.
 Such is the case with the default configuration and Falkon.
 Only the CSS file is being changed, so the touch command is needed to mark the HTML file as changed as well, so the refresh will be triggered.

 ## Buffer-Specific Settings / XeLaTeX Detection Example

 If you wish to use different settings for *some* but not all files with a given extension, this can be done in your neovim initialization file, by calling a function that places options in the `b:knap_settings` dictionary variable.
 (Note: use `b:` here rather than `g:` to avoid affecting all buffers in the neovim instance.)

 As an example, here is a snippet you can place in `~/.config/nvim/init.vim` that will detect if a LaTeX file should be processed with `xelatex` rather than `pdflatex`.
-It does so if "`xelatex`" occurs in the first five lines (such as in a comment), or if the `mathspec` or `fontspec` package is loaded.
+It does so if "`xelatex`" occurs in the first five lines (such as in a comment), or if the `mathspec`, `fontspec` or `unicode-math` package is loaded.

 ```vimscript
 function XeLaTeXCheck()